apache/echarts/.github/CONTRIBUTING.md

 ## Pull Requests

-If you wish to fix a bug or add some new features, please discuss with us in the issue first.
-If there's no such issue, please create an issue using [ECharts issue helper](https://ecomfe.github.io/echarts-issue-helper/).
+If you wish to fix a bug or add new features, please discuss it with us in an issue first.
+If there's no issue, please create one using the [echarts issue helper](https://ecomfe.github.io/echarts-issue-helper/).

 ## How to Debug ECharts